 In 2014, Mary Ellen was nominated to serve a 4-year term on the Board of Trustees for SCCF.
 Her biology background, love of nature as well as marketing savvy have helped benefit the conservation organization as she navigated the gap between scientific data, and marketing the message of SCCF's mission.
 During her tenure, SCCF built their new Marine Lab, acquired the Sanibel Sea School, and hired Ryan Orgera to replace retiring CEO Erick Lindblad.
 Mary Ellen was one of a few SCCF board members to serve a 5th year on her term to provide a smooth transition of leadership for the new CEO.

 Mary Ellen also joined the Board of Trustees for The Charitable Foundation of the Islands in 2016 where with the help of Jason Welch created their website: MyCFI.org and Facebook Social Media outreach to help Sanibel and Captiva residents better understand the CFI Mission.

-As of 2-1-2018, the 5 films in the Pfeifer Documentary Series have generated more than $30,000 in non-profit support.
-David E. Carter and Mary Ellen have decided to allow local non-profits use these films to help raise money for their organization.
-The first double feature of Postcards I and Postcards II will be show during the Sanibel Historical Villages Twilight Talks in April 2018.
+The need for old photographs to produce their documentaries prompted the Pfeifer Vintage Photo Collection, an ongoing program at the Sanibel Public Library where anyone can drop off photos to be digitized into a high-resolution scan and cataloged for public use.
+So far over 3,000 photos have been scanned and cataloged into the Pfeifer Vintage Photo Collection.
+By 2018 the 5 films in the Pfeifer Documentary Series generated more than $30,000 in non-profit support and continue to be used by local non-profits.
+David E. Carter and Mary Ellen have decided to allow local non-profits to use these films to help raise money for their organization.
+The first double feature of Postcards I and Postcards II will be shown during the Sanibel Historical Villages Twilight Talks in April 2018.